|Home About Doug Books Photography Other Publications|

 Native Peoples, Shaman's Drum, Campus Life, America, The St. Louis Post-Dispatch, the Florida Naturalist, Florida Sportsman, Tallahassee Magazine, Florida Wildlife and several others.
 He

-has won several state and national writing awards for his books, creative
+has won several state and national writing awards for his books, short

 Doug's first book, Waters Less Traveled: Exploring Florida's Big Bend Coast (University Press of Florida), chronicles a 9-day sea kayaking adventure along a Gulf Coast wilderness.
 Salty characters, colorful history and amusing tales are all included.
 The book was the runner up for Best Travel Book of 2006 by the North American Travel Journalists Association.